sysvar/pine-script-template/README.md

 ## Instructions
-1. Run code and see if it works out of the box!
+1. Run code on **EUR/USD** symbol and see if it works out of the box!

 2. Review the first 4 lines and edit the `strategy` options as this may **override** any custom coding you do and GUI options set.